Barcelona: Van hits crowd near Las Ramblas tourist spot

 The incident took place near the popular tourist area of Las Ramblas, which has been sealed off, according to a Catalan police spokesman.

-Police believe several people have been injured.
+Officials said several people have been injured.
 They were unable to give a motive for the incident.

+Catalan police told everyone in the vicinity of Plaça de Catalunya to remain inside.

-Reuters reported that Catalan emergency services have requested the closure of metro and train stations in the vicinity of the incident.
+Reuters reported that local emergency services have requested the closure of metro and train stations in the vicinity of the incident.
 Police told people to avoid the area.

+A witness told local media the situation was "very tense" and all surrounding shops are being evacuated.
+The witness said at least eight ambulances at the scene.
+Emergency services say the area has been cordoned off and all public transportation stopped.

 Developing story - more to come